 - Contains the name of the company buying the goods and services

-- Describes the amount of goods or services offered
+- Describes the number of goods or services offered

 - Indicates the prices

-- Contains payment information, billing address, and purchase order number
+- It contains payment information, billing address, and purchase order number.

 - Indicates the shipping address and the expected delivery date

 - Sent after the completion of an order per the payment agreement

 - Contains date of purchase, name of buying company, and the number of goods/services ordered

 - Includes the invoice number and the seller’s contact information